dxatscale/sfpowerscripts/decision records/artifacts/001-artifact-version-duplication.md

     - Clients may be reluctant to store package versions in Dev Hub
 4. **Add branch to package version number for uniqueness**
     - Add the branch to the package version, as build metadata, so that artifacts versions are unique to the branch e.g. major.minor.patch-buildNumber+<branch>
+5. **Prevent publishing of new packages with lower build numbers**
+    - sfpowerscripts:orchestrator:publish could feature a new functionality that checks the artifact repository whether a package with higher build number (of the same major.minor.patch) already exists.
+If it exists, it would prevent the package to be published
+    - This would result in concurrency issues, as it prevents concurrent publish pipelines to publish artifacts.

 ## Decision

+Due to various complexities, it is better to utilize #2, user's has to follow semantic version rather than sfpowerscripts doing any form of automation